 Choose your own meaning

-Thinking life is absurd is not an easy philosophy to live by, so the last few decades have seen the rise of secular alternatives to religious meaning, in which we are encouraged to choose our own meaning, to be fully ourselves, and to get on with life.
-Philosophers and psychologists tell us it is counter-productive to hanker after transcendent meaning, we should learn to live with what is achievable.
+Thinking life is absurd is not an easy philosophy to live by.
+So the last few decades have seen the rise of secular alternatives to religious meaning.
+We are encouraged to choose our own purpose, to be fully ourselves, and to get on with life.
+Philosophers and psychologists tell us it is counter-productive to hanker after transcendent meaning.
+We should learn to live with what is achievable.

 - Philosopher Thomas Nagel urges us to not “take ourselves so seriously”, and to “take life as it comes and enjoy it as much as we can.”

-- Many atheists and secularists insist that life without God can have just as much meaning and purpose as believers have, and in fact their lives are better now because they have greater freedom to choose the values they live by.
+- Many atheists and secularists insist that life without God can have just as much meaning and purpose as believers have.
+In fact, some say, their lives are better now because they have greater freedom to choose the values they live by.

 - Positive psychologists offer advice on how to achieve a sense of meaning or how to select our own meaning from a range of possibilities.

 The psychologists all say meaning is important, and their advice to us on choosing our meaning is very comprehensive, and somewhat varied:

-- Anthony Synnott says we can give our lives many meanings, and suggests 12 possible sources of meaning, including hedonism, materialism, altruism, theism, self actualisation, seeking new experiences, and many others.
+- Anthony Synnott says we can give our lives many meanings.
+He suggests 12 possible sources of meaning, including hedonism, materialism, altruism, theism, self actualisation, seeking new experiences, and many others.

-- Gleb Tsipursky says we each have to find our own meaning, and points out that while religion is very helpful for finding purpose and meaning, there are secular and atheist organisations that can help, and recommends serving others as a good source of meaning.
+- Gleb Tsipursky says we each have to find our own meaning.
+He points out that while religion is very helpful for finding purpose and meaning, there are secular and atheist organisations that can help.
+He recommends serving others as a good source of meaning.

 - Martin Seligman agrees, saying that the meaningful life is “using your signature strengths and virtues in the service of something much larger than you are.”